Fergarram/research-vault/README.md

 This is a repository containing the Obsidian vault for all my research.
 I apologize for the lack of a better introduction here.

-[[📬 TODO]] Is the place where I keep my list of tasks related to this vault.
+If you want to know what I'm currently working on check the [[📬 TODO]] page.
+This is where I keep my list of tasks related to this vault.

 There are 3 major folders or topics: